riverback/riverback.github.io/_pages/about.md

 My research interests focus on the trustworthiness of deep learning models, including explainability, generalization and their applications in medical image analysis.
 I am also passionate about leveraging AI for artistic creation ;-).
 You can find me on [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&authuser=1&user=IVvW2kMAAAAJ), [Github](https://github.com/riverback), or contact me via [Email](mailto:zhuang@stu.pku.edu.cn).

+Currently, I am working on the intersection of concept bottleneck models and large (vision-) language models, if you're interested in these topics, I would appreciate it if you could reach out to me for a chat or collaboration.

 ## Publications
 ### (\#: Equal Contribution; \*: Corresponding Author)
 - **Generative learning-based lightweight MRI brain tumor segmentation with missing modalities**\\